 I’ve been living in Prague for over 8 months now.
 I feel so at home in this spectacular town.
-Even thought it sometimes gets lonely.
-To move to big city to start your life over.
+Even though it sometimes gets lonely.
+To move to the big city to start your life over.
 There were times when I was doubting my choices, for example when I got sick and I got no one but myself to take care of me.

-But still I wouldn’t trade it for the world.
+But still, I wouldn’t trade it for the world.

 My parents came to visit me for the first time since I moved here on the weekend before Easter.
 We as a family visited Prague 20 years ago for my first time.
-We were on our way to America and made small touristy stop to visit Prague and its huge landmarks and famous Zoo.
+We were on our way to America and made a small touristy stops to visit Prague and its huge landmarks and famous Zoo.
 To be fair I have no memories of that time but judging by the photos two years old Natalia was thrilled.

 Prague is very well made regarding tourist attraction and their simple and clear marking.
-First time visitors don’t need to worry.
+First-time visitors don’t need to worry.
 They just need to pay attention to the signs and enjoy the trip.

 If by chance you do get lost simply find the river Vltava and you’ll get to major tourist landmarks like Charles bridge or Dancing house or any other bridge.